binapani-edu/blog/blogs/gurukul-to-gclassroom/content.md

 - It was one of the **earliest known residential universities** in the world.
 - Monks, scholars, and seekers traveled from **China**, **Korea**, **Tibet**, and even further, drawn by India's wisdom and its peaceful way of learning.
 - The **Chinese monk Xuanzang** studied here and wrote about its grand halls and wise teachers.

+Nalanda flourished for almost a thousand years under the support of the Gupta, Pushyabhuti, and Pala dynasties before Muhammad Bakhtiyar Khilji destroyed it in 1200 CE.
+Its role in bringing Sanskrit texts to East Asia and influencing Mahayana and Vajrayana Buddhism is indicative of its worldwide influence.

 Similarly, **Takshashila**, even older university, was known for practical subjects like **politics**, **surgery**, and **economics**.
 Learning here wasn't about memorizing facts; it was about discussion, debate, and understanding how the world works.